yu-ming-chen/tp/docs/DeveloperGuide.md

  *  Stores a `String` value which represents the title of the current page.

  `State` is used by `Model` to track the current state of NUSave.
-When a command that requires a different budget book or list of budgets to be displayed, `State` will store information of the new page being displayed.
+When a command that requires a different budget book or list of budgets to be displayed is called, `State` will store information of the new page being displayed.
 This information will be used when different commands are entered which requires `model` to know the current `state` of NUSave.

  Using the current `Page` of NUSave, commands are parsed separately by either `BudgetPageParser` or `MainPageParser`.